High5Apps/ACActionCable/README.md

     MyClient.shared.disconnect()
 }
 ```
-You probably also want to connect/disconnect when a user logs in or out.
+You probably also want to connect or disconnect when a user logs in or out.

 ### Subscribe and unsubscribe
 ```swift